kianzohoury/auralflow/README.md

 Auralflow models use deep mask estimation networks to perform source separation in the time-frequency domain (i.e. on magnitude spectrograms).
 The underlying network is a deep convolutional autoencoder with a U-Net architecture that uses skip connections.
-The final model uses a variational autoencoder as well as self-normalization.
+Moreover, the final model uses latent space regularization (i.e. variational autoencoder) as well as self-normalization (see [Self-Normalizing Neural Networks](https://arxiv.org/abs/1706.02515))

 The models were trained on the musdb18 dataset.
 The table below compares each model relative to its **scale-invariant signal-to-distortion ratio (____SI-SDR____)**,